 Science Starts Young

-The TRDC Science Garden is dedicated towards improving the quality of science education in the region and giving more children and teenagers the opportunity to pursue higher education in science and engineering disciplines.
+The TRDC Science Garden is dedicated towards improving the quality of science education in the region and giving more children and teenagers the opportunity to pursue higher education in science and entrepreneurship.

 The garden presents science as a valuable legacy from previous cultures that is an incremental source of cultural identity, and inseparable from modern culture.
-One of the main activities of the science garden center is hosting interactive exhibits that are accompanied by a wide range of activities that deepen the understanding and enriches the audience experience.
-Being a highly dynamic institute, the garden meets changing needs, responds to events, and regularly innovates its plans and activities.
+One of the main activities of the science garden center is hosting interactive exhibits that are accompanied by a wide range of activities that deepen the understanding of the modern and historic sciences that enriches the audience experience.

 Multi-Tier Approach

-Working with about 8,000 student visits a year from more than 15 schools, the TRDC instructors use several approaches with students of various ages.
-Experiential learning using games and simple experiments is used to light the spark, showing the pupils how they can influence experiments with their hands.
-A more structured approach is used to support the students’ science curriculum, both to improve their performance, and make science and mathematics more attractive for students and teachers.
-Research methodologies are explored both in games and informal projects that aim for school and national prizes.
+Working with about 8,000 student visits a year from more than 15 schools, the TRDC instructors use several approaches with students of various ages to learn about scientific research.
+Experiential learning using Science experiments is used to light the spark, showing the pupils how they can influence experiments with their hands.
+A more structured approach is used to support the students’ science curriculum, both to improve their performance, and make sciences more attractive for students and teachers.
+Research methodologies are explored both in experiments and informal projects that aim for school and national prizes.

 Learning From Scientists